And come men and see the miracles

 The scientific coordination has been organised by Valentina Zucchi, MUS.E Firenze.

 Leonardo da Vinci and Aboca

 Aboca’s thinking is based on an understanding of a symbiosis that focuses on the relationship between man and the environment.
-Amazingly, that same thinking can also be found in Da Vinci’s work, who over 500 years ago asked himself the same questions, on a path of discovery that still seems coherent and relevant today.
+Amazingly, that same thinking can also be found in Leonardo’s work, who over 500 years ago asked himself the same questions, on a path of discovery that still seems coherent and relevant today.